 Canada Canada

-Overall, the CCPI country experts expect Canada to take responsibility in climate politics.
-Canada is a wealthy country and a large oil and gas producer.
-The experts demand plans for a strong emissions cap, a fossil fuel phase-out from the provinces that meaningfully supports resource-intensive communities, a transparent Emissions Reduction Plan progress report, and climate-aligned financial regulations.
+The experts call for plans for a strong emissions cap, provincial fossil fuel phase-out that meaningfully supports resource-intensive communities, transparent progress report on the Emissions Reduction Plan, and climate-friendly financial regulations.

 Key Outcomes

-• Canada falls four ranks and is now at 62nd in the CCPI
+• Canada maintains its position at 62nd in this year’s CCPI

-• Key demands: strong emissions cap, a fossil fuel phase-out, a transparent Emissions Reduction Plan progress report, and climate-aligned financial regulations
+• Key demands: a strong emissions cap, provincial fossil fuel phase-out that meaningfully supports resource-intensive communities, transparent progress report on the Emissions Reduction Plan, and climate-friendly financial regulations

 The following national experts agreed to be mentioned as contributors for this year’s CCPI: